ARMmbed/autoversion/README.md

 ## contribution and notes
 - tests are, and should ideally remain, `unittest` compatible
-- regexes were found to be unreliable or even buggy for performing replacements, particularly where leading whitespace is present.
+- regexes alone were found to be unreliable or even buggy for performing replacements, particularly where leading whitespace is present.
 To mitigate this, the tool:
   - track start and end of non-whitespace on a given line
-  - attempt the replacement within only the non-whitespace content
+  - attempt the regex substitution within only the non-whitespace content
   - finally, substitute that replacement back into the line, retaining existing whitespace
+- in-line replacement was chosen over parsing/comprehending the file format as many parsers lose comments and file structure in doing so, which would be unacceptable for this project.
+It should leave the files exactly as found, just with a different version number (or other explicitly designated variable).